 At the same time (in 1920), both former communists in Hamburg initiated the creation of the Free Association for the Study of German Communism (CAC) from officers of the colonial units of General Lettov-Forbek, under the guidance of well-known writers of the Gunther brothers.
 Among the supporters of SAS were large figures - Muller van den Broek, government adviser Sevin, one of the leaders of the left-Nazi movement in the Weimar Republic Ernst zu Reventlov.
 SAS was joined by a number of persons with academic background and many former officers, most of the younger generation.
 In August 1920, a member of the CAC Counselor of Justice F. Kryufgans, issued a widely resonant pamphlet Communism as a German national necessity.
 Four years later, the Gunther brothers and two publishers founded the Nationalist Club with the German Front magazine in Hamburg, and from the end of 20's published the Young Team magazine, close to national Bolshevism.

-In 1920-21, national-Bolshevik ideas spread among the Bavarian communists.
-There, under the influence of von Khenting, they were promoted in the KPG newspaper by the secretary of the party cell O. Thomas and the deputy of the parliament of Otta Graf.
-They entered into cooperation with the extremely "reactionary" Oberland, headed by captains Remer, and for this they were expelled from the party as "opportunists."
-But the contacts of the communists with the frikorovtsy continued, for example, during the battles in Silesia in 1921 year.
+In 1920-21, National Bolshevik ideas spread among the Bavarian communists.
+There, under the influence of von Henting, they were promoted in the newspaper of the KKE by the party secretary O. Thomas and the deputy of the Landtag Otto Graf.
+They entered into cooperation with the extremely "reactionary" "Oberland", headed by Captain Roemer, and for this they were expelled from the party as "opportunists".
+But the communists' contacts with the Freikorites continued, for example, during the fighting in Silesia in 1921.

 The first peak of the influence of the national-Bolshevik ideas was manifested during the occupation of the Ruhr by the French-Belgian forces in 1923, accompanied by unemployment, famine and anarchy.
 The communists occupied the most important posts in the factory and control committees, forming about 900 proletarian hundreds (up to 20 thousands in Saxony alone).
 They adopted a policy of cooperation with the German nationalists, which was declared by the leader of the KKE and the leading ideologist of the Comintern, Karl Radek, entitled Schlageter’s Course.